TheInsomniac/fnj-gallery/README.md

 (You can skip the oauth parts at this time)

-If '"node_env": "development"' then json files will be written for the data received from Flickr for inspection purposes.
+If '"node_env": "development"' then json files will be written for the data received from Flickr to 'tmp' for inspection purposes and the JS files served will be non-minified for easier debugging.
+If '"runServer": false' as well then the webserver will not start either.
+The photoset/collection data will be written and then the app will exit.

 Else, set to "production" to disable this behavior.

-If '"runServer": false' as well then the webserver will not start either.
-The data will be written and then the app will exit.
+JSON files will not be written and JS files served will be the minified versions.

 If your photos are arranged in sets this will produce a "flat" gallery where all albums are at the root of the listings.